umich-brcf-bioinf/Jacquard/README.md

 jacquard-runner.py <subcommand> --help

 ## Subcommands
-    normalize           Accepts a single directory containing:
-                            MuTect VCFs
-                            Strelka snvs/indels VCFs
-                            VarScan snp/indel VCFs and filtered native output Creates a new directory of merged, sorted VCFs (adding high confidence tags for merged VarScan results). tag                 Accepts a directory of VCF results and creates a new directory of VCFs, adding Jacquard-specific FORMAT
-                        tags for each VCF record.
+    translate           Accepts a directory of VCF results (including VarScan high confidence files).
+Creates a new directory of VCFs, adding Jacquard-specific FORMAT tags for each VCF record.
     filter_hc_somatic   Accepts a directory of Jacquard-tagged VCF results from one or more callers and creates a new directory of VCFs, where rows have been filtered to contain only